North Carroll High School: Events

 The school had an annual homecoming for the students and alumni.
 Usually taking place in October there was a football game set up against an opposing team taking place on a Friday night.
 The next day there was a homecoming dance for all students and one date/guest of their choice to attend.
 The dance took place in the main gym with surrounding decorations and a hired DJ.
 Appropriate attire must be worn at all times.

 Other dances include Winter Formal, Spring Fling, Bay Lady, and Prom.
 Bay Lady is restricted to seniors and takes place on a boat with dinner and dancing.
 Prom is for Juniors and Seniors only and is typically planned by the Senior Class.

 Other activities the school has offered are Mr./Mrs. North Carroll (a talent show in which students participate), North Carroll Idol (a take-off of American Idol), Flag Football Tournament, Senior Class Trip, Senior Class Picnic, Powder Puff Tournament (where the Junior girls play the Senior girls in flag football and the boys of the two classes are the cheerleaders), and many more.

 Students

-The student population at North Carroll High School has been steadily rising over the past 13 years.
+The student population at North Carroll High School was steadily rising over the past 13 years.